Lokankara/Microservice/rover/README.md

 -- 20.how many orders are not shipped?
 -- 21.list all employees by their (full name: first + last) in alpabetical order -- 22.list of employees  by how much they sold in 2003?
--- 23.which city has the most number of employees?
+-- 23.which addressBook has the most number of employees?
 -- 24.which office has the biggest sales?
 -- Advanched homework: join all tables together